danieljvickers/fluid_simulation/readme.md

 ## Python

 The most-basic implementation is a python version that leverages linear algebra in numpy.
 Because we will be implementing the Cpp and CUDA versions raw (without external libraries), the python implementation is quite optimial.

+### Citations

 The Python implementation is based upon an implementation that I found here: https://github.com/Ceyron/machine-learning-and-simulation/blob/main/english/simulation_scripts/lid_driven_cavity_python_simple.py
 The results of that solver are captured in a youtube video here: https://www.youtube.com/watch?v=BQLvNLgMTQE I want it to be clear that this Python code is largely influenced by the contents of the repository I just provided.
 The C++ and CUDA implementations are my own.
+It is easy to find plentiful descriptions of Navier-Stokes online.
+I will link here the wiki page for the equations: https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations

+### Code Explained

 We will be tracking the pressure and velocity (stored as two patrices: u and v) of the fluid in the grid.
 To start, we instatiate our mesh grid: